RedRouge1/TestPage/Members of Comté 1.md

 ---
-layout: test1
-title: Team Tour Rules
-example: This is an example value.
+title: Comté Structure
+meta_title: Comté Structure
+meta_description: Find out what roles exist within Comté.
 ---

+# Comté
-This is a list of Comté members that is provided alongside the general election material which can be found [here](./Elections).
+Comté is the group who organise and help run events for I-UPS.
+This is a list of Comté members which is being provided alongside the general election material which can be found [here](./Elections).

 ## Members of Comté
 The members of Comté are as follows:
 - Chair